apache/hudi/rfc/rfc-82/rfc-82.md

 For the "general" comparison, one simple case is we find S_OF_TXN has 1 more column than S_REAL_AT_V, so we use S_OF_TXN in commit metadata (This is case 5).
 If it is in a reverse way that S_REAL_AT_V has 1 more column then it is case 6.
 If cannot evolve from S_REAL_AT_V to S_OF_TXN then it is case 8, for example, both 2 schema has columns that is absent from each other.

 Here we need to look into the content of the schema to make a call, complexity grows if there are nested columns.
-Compared to the proposed solution where we only need equity check, the proposed solution is more easy to make it correct.
+The proposed solution only needs equality check, which is simpler.

 In conclusion, it is doable to get rid of "Table Schema when Txn Start", we choose not to pay for that.